 - Vice Chancellor

-Over 1,000 NTU students gave 36,000 hours of volunteering to the local community in 2012/13.
-NTU has been awarded a ‘first’ in the People & Planet Green League for the fifth year running in recognition of its commitment to the environment.
+800 students gave over 40,000 hours of volunteering to local and global communities in 2015/16.
+NTU has been ranked the top university in the People & Planet Green League in recognition of its commitment to the environment.
 NTU provides strong support for sport for both elite athletes and the whole university community, and is regularly ranked in the top 20 in the BUCS league out of more than 150 universities.

-Around £350 million has been invested over the last ten years developing some of the UK’s most inspiring university buildings.
+Around £421 million has been invested across the university’s three campuses since 2003/4, developing some of the UK’s most inspiring university buildings.
 NTU has state-of-the-art management information systems, and was one of the first universities to adopt a paperless approach to admissions.

 Recent news from Nottingham Trent University

 22 April: Introducing The Big House

 Specialist support for creative and digital businesses in Nottinghamshire and Derbyshire.

 21 April: Business students help local pupils to become entrepreneurs